Lou-Flan/bot-dog/documentation/software-development-plan.md

 #### **How the user will interact with/use each feature**

-The user will need to type pre-determined commands into the terminal to interact with the app.
+The user will need to input pre-determined commands into the terminal to interact with the app.
 The options menu will be present on the screen whenever a selection needs to be made.
-Each time a selection is made, 'tty-progressbar' will commence, followed by either ascii art or an ascii animation plus sound via mac-say.
+Each time a selection is made, 'tty-progressbar' will commence, followed by either ascii art or an ascii animation plus sound via mac-say to let the user know that something is happening.

 #### **How errors will be handled by the application and displayed to the user**